 I made it to the breakfast room when it opened, precisely at 7:00, but of course, no one else was there (on the trips that I led over the years, it was rare for people to show up much before 9, much less 7.
 While the additional time gave me the opportunity to catch up on the finances of the trip, I opted to forgo that benefit and stared blankly into my cup of hot chocolate, apparently hoping to find a scintilla of truth within.

-Eventually, each of the guests made their way down to the breakfast nook and all of them, without fail, posed the following question (with only minor variations): “You were in rare form last night!
+Eventually, each of the guests made their way down to the breakfast nook, and all of them, without fail, posed the following question (with only minor variations): “You were in rare form last night!
 How are you feeling this morning?”
-Each of them had their own little moniker attached to the end as well: “Champ,” “Big Boy,” “Mayor of Bruges,” “Translator for the Stars.”
+Each of them had their own little moniker attached to the end as well: “Champ,” “Big Boy,” “Mayor of Bruges,” and “Translator for the Stars.”

-I took my “medicine” but I made a vow at that point to look each one of them up in hell and remind them of this moment in the afterlife–I would have the last laugh!
+I took my “medicine” but I made a silent vow at that point to look each one of them up in hell and remind them of this moment in the afterlife–I would have the last laugh!
 (I think.)